nerdzlab/NerdzNetworking/README.md

 #### `ClosureResponseConverter`

-`ClosureResponseConverter` allow you to provide custom convertation.
+`ClosureResponseConverter` allow you to provide custom convertation by closure.
 You will need to provide a `closure` that takes `Any` and return `Any` after convertation.

 ```swift
 class MyRequest: Request {